8bit-curser/bloodHound/README.md

 ## Things that will be added

 - [ ] Rewrite everything in python37 style.
-- [ ] Thread support to deliver a faster scan
+- [ ] Thread support to deliver a faster scan both on network and port.
 - [ ] Extend support for other types of ports at the portscanner.
 - [ ] Tests for both portscanner and networkscanner.
 - [ ] Definitely a more robust logic on the networkscanner (currently works only on OSX).